MoustaphaItani/polyenclose/README.md

 - Tests **symbolic enclosure feasibility** of polygon multisets using Euler, incidence, and flatness constraints (`assess()`) (false positives are possible).

-- Uses the total flatness parameter, defined as the count of external / boundary triangulation segments (`S`), as a global obstruction variable.
+- Uses the total flatness parameter (a combinatorial, not geometric quantity), defined as the count of external / boundary triangulation segments (`S`), as a global obstruction variable.

 - Computes exact **external bounds and ladders** on edges, faces, and flatness, and